Fatsia japonica (Japanese Aralia) Indoor Care, Propagation and common Problems

 If you are looking to add Fatsia japonica plants to your collection, you may acquire the plants online from Etsy (Link to Etsy).

-Japanese Aralia (Fatsia japonica) blossoms in medium to bright light, average warmth of 15-26, moderate humidity of 50-55% and moderately moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+Japanese Aralia Plant (Fatsia japonica) blossoms in medium to bright indirect light, average warmth of 15-26, moderate humidity of 50-55% and moderately moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.
 Below is a detailed outline of the best growing conditions and how to provide them.

 Fatsia japonica, Japanese Aralia